We're still here for you! We understand you still have questions and concerns, and you need to speak with an advisor —

 Advising is a crucial component of keeping our students on track to graduation.
 Advisors assist students in course selection each semester and help them navigate through their college years.
 Prior to registration, an advising hold is placed on student accounts.
-Advisors lift this hold after they are advised.
-Ideally, this system of regular meetings allows advisors and advisees to develop a mutually beneficial relationship during the student’s time at the university.
+Advisors lift this hold after they have been advised.
+Ideally, this system of regular meetings allows advisors and advisees to develop a relationship during the student’s time at the University.

 Log into ULINK and under your Academic Profile-- where the arrows are poinitng, that is where your advsior is listed AND make sure you select the correct term.

 If no information is listed, please use the Advisor Locator List to contact the advising center for your department.

 Please Note: First Time Freshman may not have an advsior assigned until the second week of classes.